Vulnerable Patient Populations are Being Treated by Fraudulent Health Care Providers

 The lead author of the study, Laura Nicholas, an assistant professor in the Department of Health Policy and Management at The Johns Hopkins Bloomberg School of Public Health, stated in an interview with FierceHealthcare, that the team entered the study with the expectation that “less savory healthcare providers” may be treating patients from vulnerable populations.

 Studying the demographics of these 1.2 million Medicare patients, Laura and her team found that 28% of the patients were under the age of 65 and disabled while 45% of the patients were dually eligible for Medicaid.
-In review of the patient’s ethnicity, many were nonwhite with about 16% of those treated being black, 10% being Asian, 5% being Hispanic, and 7% being from other ethnic or racial groups according to the study.
+In a review of the patient’s ethnicity, many were nonwhite with about 16% of those treated being black, 10% being Asian, 5% being Hispanic, and 7% being from other ethnic or racial groups according to the study.

 It was not surprising to find that these same fraud and abuse perpetrators are treating vulnerable populations at higher rates than other providers.
 They found that on average, 25% of patients who were dual-eligible for Medicare and Medicaid were treated by providers who were not engaged in fraud or abuse as opposed to 45% of patients who were dual-eligible for Medicare and Medicaid treated by fraudulent health care providers.